Laura Fuentes

 • ½ teaspoon vanilla

-• 2 cups dark chocolate chunks, from a chocolate block*
+• 1 ½ cups dark chocolate pieces, chips or from a block

 Instructions

-1. In a large bowl, mix shredded coconut, condensed milk, and vanilla.
-The mixture will be sticky but pliable for you to shape.
+• In a large bowl, combine the shredded coconut, condensed milk, and vanilla.
+Use a wooden spoon, or your hands, to combine the ingredients.
+The mixture will be a little sticky but pliable.

-3. Line a mini cupcake pan with liners (I find it easier this way so they hold up).
-Add a teaspoon or so of melted chocolate into the bottom of each cup – enough to fill the bottom.
-Top with a teaspoon of coconut mixture and press down lightly using your spoon.
-Top the coconut with an almond, press down to sink into the coconut slightly, and top with more melted chocolate (enough to cover).
+• Add about a teaspoon of melted chocolate into the bottom of each lined cup, enough to fill the bottoms.
+Top with a teaspoon of the coconut mixture and press down lightly using the spoon.
+Place an almond on top of the coconut mixture, press it down slightly, and cover with another spoonful of melted chocolate, using the back of the spoon to cover.
+Repeat.

-Storage: I store mine in the fridge for up to a week or in the freezer for up to 3 months -if they last that long.
+• Refrigerate in an airtight container or zip bag for up to a week or in the freezer for up to 3 months.

 Equipment